sparkflows/sparkflows-docs/docs/installation/monitoringandmetrics/index.rst

 Monitoring & Metrics
 ==============

-Fire Insights enable you to Monitor application health and Metrics.
+Fire Insights enables you to monitor application's health and metrics.

 .. toctree::
    :maxdepth: 2